Grief and Mesothelioma

 - Trouble eating

+One of the many complications of mesothelioma is grief.
 While grief is the internal experience of loss, mourning is the outward expression of it.
 Culture, religion, and family traditions influence how people express their grief while in mourning.
 Mourning is considered an essential part of grieving because, without it, negative thoughts and feelings often get worse.

 To progress beyond a state of mourning, experts encourage:

-- Accepting the loss (of your health, if you have cancer, or a loved one, if you’re a family member).
+- Accepting the loss (of your health, if you have cancer, or a loved one if you’re a family member.)

 - Adapting to life after your loss.